-The distribution of these jobs would be finalized a month from now as we gather some data from production.
+The distribution of the cron jobs would be finalized as we gather some data from production.

-The autoship cron jobs would be generated using a test harness.
-Currently the test harness only supports creation of multiple jobs against one user.
-To simulate the real time autoship cronjobs, the test harness would need to modified further and made more configurable.
-The testing depends on the test harness modification.
+The test data for autoships and cron jobs would be generated by manipulating the scheduling dates of the orders already present in the database.
 Hybris mixed call flow + Autoship cronjob

-Purpose: Demonstrate the performance of Hybris mixed call flows while Autoship cron jobs run in parallel.
+Purpose: Demonstrate the performance of Hybris while mixed call flows and cron jobs run in parallel.

 Procedure: Similar Apache JMeter test scripts will be run with a concurrency along as explained below:

+The mixed load considered is 50% less than the current US traffic load.